tinacms/tina.io/content/blog/gatsby-tina-101.md

 ---

 Thanks for reading!
 I had a bunch of fun working with TinaCMS and Gatsby for this project.
-If you have any questions or want to point out something I missed, please feel free to [shoot me an email](https://madelyneriksen.com/contact) tell me what's on your mind!
+If you have any questions or want to point out something I missed, please feel free to [shoot me an email](https://madelyneriksen.com/contact).
+Tell me what's on your mind!